WeiYang-BAI/Osteo-Fine-Mapp-SNP2SE2miRNA/README.md

 # Fine-Mapp-SNP2SE2miRNA

-This is an easily-to-use tool for users to detect potential long-range effects of SNPs on miRNA via super-enhancers in human osteoblast.
+This tool could help users to detect potential long-range effects of genome-wide SNPs on miRNA via super-enhancers in human osteoblast.
+Users could take a list of SNPs of interest as input, such as SNPs from GWAS summary results.

 Use the follow command to download: